spilliams/ql-800-ubuntu/README.md

 ## 6. Print barcode and price

-You can download the print.py file and use :
+You can download the print.py file and use:

 ```bash
 python3 print.py 'title' 10 2897495907703 'your footer'
 ```

 - "title" is a string
 - 10 is the Price in €
 - 2897495907703 is your barcode